EuPathDB/vagrant-workflow-software/README.md

 `wf_shared_group` should match `shared_group` in the Puppet node manifest for the host.

 `wf_user` can be any name.
 An account of this name will be created on the virtual machine and its shell environment will be configured as a typical workflow user.
-This account is optionally used for testing.
+This account is just for testing on the virtual machines, there is no corresponding value in the sPuppet manifests.

 ### Simulating a workflow user